 - If you have to store it, don’t keep it!

-Having high privacy standards often also includes regular security audits.
-Security audits help to enforce good privacy.
+Having high privacy standards often also includes regular third-party security audits, these help to enforce good privacy.
 If your software provider can provide certification of recent audits, that’s a good sign that they care about data privacy.
-We highly suggest you ask for privacy guidelines, and ask for audits!
+We highly suggest you ask for privacy guidelines, and ask for third party audits!

 To help navigate privacy, there’s also this important question…